Welcome to Year Two!

 In Year Two, the children continue to build on their learning experiences from Year One.
 The children develop their independence further through looking after their own pencil cases and being able to choose support resources in the classroom.
 Life skills that are taught include effective teamwork, how to resolve conflict and how to sustain concentration levels for longer.

-· Library Day: Badgers and Otters (Tuesday PM)
+Library Days: Badgers (Monday PM) Otters (Wednesday PM)

 Parents are encouraged to play an important part in our children's learning through home learning activities.